 What Does My Child Need To Bring To The Sailing Program?

 Each sailor will need:

-- U.S.C.G. approved life jacket with whistle securely attached (required).
+- Ideally although we have many to lend – U.S.C.G. approved life jacket with whistle securely attached (required if your sailor is racing).
 MSST members are strongly urged to have their own PFD.
 We have life jackets available for sailors who do not have their own.
 Please NO orange horseshoe life preservers.

 - Shoes with covered toes (required) which will not fall off when they get in the water – please no flip flops, sandals or crocs.